Biden to receive COVID vaccine as Trump remains on sidelines

 “When the time is right, I’m sure he will remain willing to take it,” White House spokesperson Brian Morgenstern echoed Friday.
 “It’s just something we’re working through.”

-Trump has spent the last week largely out of sight as he continues to stew about his election loss and floats increasingly outlandish schemes to remain in power.
-It's an approach that has bewildered top aides who see his silence as a missed opportunity for the president, who leaves office Jan.
-20, to claim credit for helping oversee the speedy development of the vaccine and to burnish his legacy.

-Trump has also come under criticism for failing to take the vaccine himself as an example to help allay concerns about its safety, especially among Republicans.
+White House press secretary Kayleigh McEnany, however, offered a different explanation for the delay.
+She told reporters last week that Trump was holding off, in part, “to show Americans that our priority are the most vulnerable.”

-The CDC's Advisory Committee on Immunization Practices said the Pfizer-BioNTech vaccine, which was the first to receive authorization, “is safe and likely efficacious" in people who have been infected with COVID-19 and “should be offered regardless of history of prior symptomatic or asymptomatic SARS-CoV-2 infection.”
+The CDC's Advisory Committee on Immunization Practices has said the Pfizer-BioNTech vaccine, which was the first to receive authorization, “is safe and likely efficacious" for people who have been infected with COVID-19 and “should be offered regardless of history of prior symptomatic or asymptomatic SARS-CoV-2 infection.”

 While there is no recommended minimum wait time between infection and vaccination, because reinfection is uncommon in the three months after a person is infected, the committee said people who tested positive in the preceding 90 days "may delay vaccination until near the end of this period, if desired.”

-But the advisers also recommended that those who received the kind of treatment Trump did should put off being vaccinated for at least 90 days.
+The panel also recommends that those who received Trump's treatment put off vaccination for at least 90 days.

 “Currently, there are no data on the safety and efficacy of Pfizer-BioNTech COVID-19 vaccination in persons who received monoclonal antibodies or convalescent plasma as part of COVID-19 treatment," they wrote, recommending that vaccination "be deferred for at least 90 days, as a precautionary measure until additional information becomes available, to avoid interference of the antibody treatment with vaccine-induced immune responses.”